 Oral appliance therapy can be aimed at improving a person’s health and freeing them from treatment.
 When combined with lifestyle modification aimed at increasing exercise and reducing weight, oral appliances can potentially lead to curing sleep apnea.
 On the other hand CPAP can lead to increased dependence on treatment.

-If you are looking for more information about treatment options for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for more information about treatment options for your sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.